kdorosh/MarchMadnessKaggleML2018/writeup/writeup.md

 * Depth of Each Team
 * Whether a Team is Hot
 * Strength of Schedule
-* Conference
+* Travel/Effective Home Court Advantage (is the neutral site close enough to home-court that fans travel?)

 For example, I expect my model will undervalue Missouri this year since Michael Porter Jr. (a projected top-5 NBA pick) returns from a back injury for the tournament.
 All of the predictive metrics my classifier uses rely upon data that would be inflated had he played all season.

-Further, I find my model slightly undervalues the seed, given that a 16 seed has never beaten a 1 seed (yet it only predicts ~95% of victory for the 1-seed!).
+Further, I find my model undervalues the seed feature, given that a 16 seed has never beaten a 1 seed (yet it only predicts ~90-95% chance of victory for the 1-seed!).

+I am happy that it recognizes that Kansas vs. Penn is projected to be the closest 1 vs. 16 seed game ever played (Kansas 90.09% chance of winning).
+Penn is the first 16 seed to have ever cracked an ELO rating of 1700.

 I would implement more of the above features if I had more time, but even this would only give incremental gains.
-Luck is still the most important factor; the best data scientists in the world achieve ~70%.
+Luck is still the most important factor; the best data scientists in the world correctly classify ~70% of the March Madness tournament.
 March Madness is no exact science.
 And that's what makes it fun.

+## Lessons Learned

+Some problems are more apt to being solved with machine learning than others.
+While March Madness is a fun problem, it is inherently too random to predict reliably.

+The inherent unreliability of March Madness makes each step of the machine learning problem vitally important to a good model.
+The features chosen, algorithm chosen, and the tuning of the hyperparameters are all enormously important.
+For my model, I believe my input features offer the most room for improvement.
+Picking statistics that more strongly correlate with wins (even though calculating them is tedious) should bring me below 0.5 log loss.

 ## The Final Bracket